Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 > When using a directional antenna, move slowly and try keeping the signal as strong as possible using the SNR with LRPT and the FFT along with the sound (Try to avoid crackling) with APT.
 You might not get the hang of it on your first try, tracking is a skill you have to learn!

-If everything is right, you are now receiving a beeping APT signal or you see four dots on the demodulator in case of LRPT!
+If everything is right, you are now receiving a beeping APT signal or see four dots on the demodulator in case of an LRPT signal!
 ![SatDump screenshot mid LRPT pass](../../assets/images/Radio/LRPT-SatDump.jpg) <br>
 *SatDump mid LRPT decode.
 See the `SYNCED` viterbi and deframer.*